reyna-abhyankar/virena.github.io/index.md

 ### README

 Yes, there is more to this site than meets the eye.
 Checkout the [README](README.md) of this project to find out what my favorite programming language is (if you already couldn't tell).

+### Lists

+Now, I do need an actual list because the task list doesn't really look that clean.
+So here is a list of my favorite 49ers players:
+- Fred Warner: Niners seem to always have some amazing linebackers
+- Brandon Aiyuk: Massive wingspan and real deep threat
+- Jimmy Garoppolo: Won 5 straight games at the end of 2017 and injected real hope into the organization (not to mention, took us to the Super Bowl???).
+He'll be playing out of his mind next year
+- Jason Verett: Man has battled every week this year and kept this defense alive
+- George Kittle: he's on every football fan's list.
+No questions asked, best tight end in the game.